Covid-19 Camp Update

 Campers will have access to the zero-entry pool (highest depth 4.5ft), two-25ft. slides (48-inch height requirement), splash pad, and the lazy river at Escape Resort.
 Day camp staff, as well as certified lifeguards, will supervise all pool times.
 Lane lines are in the zero-entry pool to signify entering 2 ft. and entering 4ft.
 Each camper has swimming rules specific to their age, group & swimming ability.
 Please visit our guardian handbook to learn more.

 Swim Testing – Children will be swim tested at the beginning of their first week.
 The swim test is given by a Red Cross Certified Lifeguard and requires each child to demonstrate proficient swimming skills across the deep end of the zero-entry pool.
 Passing/not passing is up to the discretion of the lifeguard.
+Our 3 and 4 year old’s will continue to have water play with their fellow campers and will not have access to the family pool, but will have availability to use the splash pad.
+This age group does not have the option to take the swim test or swim in the water park, campers must be 5 years or older to do so.
 Once a camper passes the swim test, they do not need to re-take it for the summer.
-Campers who do not pass the swim test will be provided with a floatation device which they must wear during their time in the pool complex.
+Campers who do not pass the swim test will be provided with a coast guard approved floatation device which they must wear during their time in the pool complex.

 Swim Bands – Campers that pass the swim will receive a Camp NAC swim band and are required to wear it every day following that they attend camp.
 This band is required to wear for safety precautions and lets counselors know who already passed the swim test to ensure your child gets to swim the maximum time allotted.
 If your camper loses their swim band, your account will be charged an additional $5 for each swim band provided extra.